Top Of Table Porto Main Event In Primeira Liga Restart - UrduPoint

 Top Of Table Porto Main Event In Primeira Liga Restart

-Leaders Porto will travel to Famalicao as the Portugese top-flight returns to action on June 3 after more than two months on hold due to the coronavirus pandemic, the Primeira Liga said
+Leaders Porto will travel to Famalicao as the Portuguese top-flight returns to action on June 3 after more than two months on hold due to the coronavirus pandemic, the Primeira Liga said

 The league announced late Friday the schedule for the remaining nine rounds of the season but not for July 21's final matchday.